laszlocph/website/src/_posts/2020-11-20-2020-Consulting-products-finances-a-year-in-review.md

 With Gimlet I found it difficult to sell expensive monthly subscriptions, with consulting however I managed to sell many times of that amount, while essentially developing Gimlet in-house for my clients.
 Or actually much worse, Gimlet implemented in CI, with glue.

-Irony aside, I understand that buying something this expensive from someone you don't know much can be scary, especially if you can't talk to him on your daily scrum.
+Irony aside, I understand that it can be scary to buy something this expensive from someone you don't know, especially if you can't talk to him on your daily scrum.
 So I try to mix the two approaches a bit.

-Let my 2020 be the model for my 2021 sales efforts: with my products, the Gimlet universe, I can provide much of the Kubernetes tooling and deployment needs of B2B SaaS companies up to 50 devs, all on day one.
+Let my 2020 be the model for my 2021 sales efforts: with my products, the Gimlet universe, I can provide much of the Kubernetes tooling and deployment needs of B2B SaaS companies up to fifty devs, all on day one.

-I will also support that throughout the year, and will cover my clients ad-hoc cloud consultancy needs.
-And I will be available on their daily scrum.
+I will also support it throughout the year, and will cover my clients ad-hoc cloud consultancy needs.
+Meaning I will be available on their daily scrum.

-With this approach my clients get more value for less money, but they can still feel the safety net that I used to provide as a full-time devops consultant.
+With this approach my clients get more value for less money, and they will have the safety net that I used to provide as a full-time devops consultant.
 I will also have more revenue for 2021, and by the end of the year my software assets will mature even more.
 Perhaps even allowing low touch product sales over the internet.

 Onwards to 2021!

-ps.: follow me on Twitter if you are interested in my next steps.
-I’m [@laszlocph](https://twitter.com/laszlocph){:target="_blank"}
+ps.: If you think my path is interesting, please like the social media post that led you to this blog entry.
+It will help my 2021 sales, and opensource product development.